mschmidty/bio_notes/r/_posts/2018-11-20-classifying_high_res_aerial_images.md

 ---
 layout: post
-title:  "Classifying High Resolution Aerial Imagery"
+title:  "Classifying High Resolution Aerial Imagery - Part 1"
 date:   2018-11-20 10:07:03 -0600
 categories: [ GIS, R, Remote Sensing ]
 ---

 The following note documents a proof of concept for classifying vegetation with 4 band 0.1m aerial imagery.
 We used sagebrush, bare ground, grass, and PJ for classes.  approximately 300 training polygons were used as a training data.

-## Notes
-[ ] - Need to validate 50 points per predicted class to statistically validate the process.

-## Classes
-* Rabitbrush
-* Greasewood
-* Black sagebrush
-* Big sagebrush
-* Bare ground/Rock

 ## What I Learned
 ### Success